bPlugins/advanced-post-block/readme.txt

 - **Core Layouts:** Choose from professional Grid, Masonry, Slider, Ticker and News Ticker views.

-- **Flexible Sub-layouts:** Optimize displays with Left/Right Image, Overlay Box, Title-Meta layouts, and more.
+- **Flexible Sub-layouts:** Optimize displays with Default, Left/Right Image, Overlay, and Title-Meta layouts.

+- **Slider Options:** Customize the slider layout with loop, touch move, autoplay, speed, effect, pagination and navigation with the customization and styling.

-- **Dynamic Post Query:** Advanced filtering by post type, posts per page, categories, authors, and custom sorting.
+- **Dynamic Post Query:** Advanced filtering by post type, posts per page, categories, authors, taxonomy relation (AND/OR), post orders and more.

 - **Element Visibility:** Full control to show or hide thumbnails, titles, metadata, excerpts, and read more buttons.

-- **Featured Image Settings:** Toggle links and adjust image fitting (Cover/Contain) for a polished look.
+- **Feature Image Settings:** Toggle link, set dimensions (Width/Height), and adjust image fitting (Cover/Contain) for a polished look.

-- **Title Control:** Customize post title layout, enable link, and set precise typography.
+- **Title Control:** Customize post title with enable link, select tag, set typography, alignment, colors, and margin.

-- **Metadata Flexibility:** Show or hide post date, author, categories, and comment counts.
+- **Flexible Metadata:** Show or hide post author, date, categories with position, and comment counts with typography, different colors and margin.

-- **Meta Info Customization:** Personalize metadata with custom icons, colors, links, and more.

-- **Custom Read More:** Define labels, colors, and hover effects for your "Read More" or "Continue" buttons.
+- **Dynamic Excerpt:** Display excerpt from post excerpt or content with limit, alignment, typography, colors, and margin.

+- **Customized Read More:** Show Read More button with custom label and icon with link tab and style for alignment, typography, padding, colors, borders, shadows and hover animation.

+- **Interactive Container Design:** Alignment, backgrounds, borders, and shadows with padding support for article blocks and content areas.

 - **Shortcode Support:** Seamlessly display post blocks anywhere on your site using shortcodes.

 - **Responsive Ready:** Fully optimized for a perfect experience on mobile, tablet, and desktop devices.

-- **Advanced Styling:** Apply hover background, border, and shadows to post containers for interactive designs.

-- **Image Effects:** Flexible controls for image width, height, radius, shadows, and hover animations.

-- **Post Title:** Customize title tags, specific word/character limits, and custom hover colors.

-- **Meta Styling:** Full control over metadata hover colors, icons, and alignment settings.

-- **Excerpt & Read More:** Fully customize hover colors and add stylized icons to your "Read More" buttons.

 - **Developer Friendly:** Built with clean code following the best WordPress developmental standards.